mrodrig/json-2-csv/README.md

 # Convert JSON to CSV or CSV to JSON

 This node module will convert an array of JSON documents to a CSV string.
 Column headings will be automatically generated based on the keys of the JSON documents.
 Nested documents will have a '.' appended between the keys.

+It is also capable of converting CSV of the same form back into the original array of JSON documents.
+The columns headings will be used as the JSON document keys.
+All lines must have the same exact number of CSV values.

 ## Installation